Septias/bachelor-thesis/main.typ

 }
 ```

 As a first step, a fresh type variable `res` is created, which is then used in the call to `constrain`.
-The constrain function takes two types as arguments and constrains the first type as a subtype of the second one.
+The constrain function takes two types as arguments and constrains the first type to be a subtype of the second one.
 In this case, the function type `ty1` is constrained to be a subtype of the new function type `ty2 -> res`, which simply means the function `ty1` must be able to take an argument of type `ty2`.
 In the constrain function this constraint is checked and enforced. \
 The novelty of SimpleSub is that it adds subtyping by only constraining type variables with lower and upper bounds during AST traversal.
 All other types, like lists, records, and primitives, are constant and do not change.
 The lower and upper bounds are stored in mutable vectors and are the only source of mutability in the algorithm.

 ```rust